i2p/i2p.www/i2p2www/spec/i2cp.rst

 1. `Session ID`_
 2. 4 byte [Integer]_ request ID
 3. 1 byte [Integer]_ result code
+   0: Success
+   1: Failure
+   2: Lookup password required (as of 0.9.43)
+   3: Private key required (as of 0.9.43)
+   4: Lookup password and private key required (as of 0.9.43)
+   5: Leaseset decryption failure (as of 0.9.43)
 4. [Destination]_, only present if result code is zero.

 Notes